How New IPC is Different from Old IPC?

 6. Organised Crime

-Organised crime includes continuing unlawful activities like kidnapping, robbery, cyber crimes, and more.
+Organised crime includes continuing unlawful activities like kidnapping, robbery, cyber crimes, and more carried out by individuals or groups using unlawful means to gain material benefits.
 It involves using violence or threats to gain financial or other benefits.

 Punishment for Organised Crime: